World Diabetes Day Is 14 November

-Our new Diabetes Consequences 3-D Display (Item #78878) uses handpainted, 3-D models, eye-catching artwork, and easy-to-read text to make one simple point: If not properly controlled, diabetes can lead to devastating complications throughout the body and, potentially, death.
+Our new Diabetes Consequences 3-D Display uses handpainted, 3-D models, eye-catching artwork, and easy-to-read text to make one simple point: If not properly controlled, diabetes can lead to devastating complications throughout the body and, potentially, death.
 Simple text explains how unmanaged blood sugar levels can cause cardiovascular damage, resulting in impaired arteries, heart disease, and stroke.
 Additional models explain diabetic complications, such as nerve damage, foot problems, gum and bone infections, eye disease, and kidney disease.
-Coming in a self-contained carrying case, the display is easily portable and perfect for health fairs, classrooms, and diabetes educators’ clinics.
+Coming in a self-contained carrying case, the display is easily portable and perfect for health fairs, classrooms, and diabetes educators’ offices.
 Use the display with groups or one-on-one with patients and clients as a great way to inform any audience about the importance of managing diabetes—or taking steps now to prevent developing type 2 diabetes later.

 Effects of Diabetes Display

 The best way to reach some audience members is to let them pick up and examine a model that shows them exactly how diabetes can damage their organs.
-One of our best best-selling displays, the Effects of Diabetes Display (Item #78792) features models of eight areas commonly affected by diabetes.
+One of our best best-selling displays, the Effects of Diabetes Display features models of eight areas commonly affected by diabetes.
 It includes detailed replicas of a heart, kidney, brain, eye, lower set of teeth, foot, artery, and nerves.
 The back of the display card uses simple terms to explain just how unmanaged diabetes damages each organ.
-The display is an ideal resource to help patients understand the importance of working with their healthcare professionals and practising self-care to maintain good blood glucose levels.
+The display is an ideal resource to help patients understand the importance of working with their healthcare professionals and practising self-care to maintain proper blood glucose levels.

 Diabetic Foot Model Set

-Nothing underscores the importance of diabetic foot care like our Diabetic Foot Model Set (Item #26160).
+Nothing underscores the importance of diabetic foot care like our Diabetic Foot Model Set.
 It features two jarringly realistic models of a diabetic foot and a severe diabetic foot, both made of lifelike synthetic material.
 The Diabetic Foot Model depicts three ulcers in various stages and a crack under the fold of the toe.
 The Severe Diabetic Foot Model shows the devastating complications that can occur if blood sugar levels and diabetic foot care are not properly managed: Charcot foot deformity, severe swelling and redness, an amputated toe, and gangrene.
 With more than 80 percent of amputations beginning as foot ulcers, this model set is perfect for demonstrating that proper foot care is absolutely essential for people who have diabetes.

 Diabetes Education Package